 IF GOD IS PERFECT, WE ARE NOT NECESSARY

-At the conclusion of Part 1, I posited that logic and experience dictates there must be a thing or person at the top of the hierarchy of beautiful and desirable things which our human nature compels us to seek; a most beautiful and most desirable form of beauty that exists for its own sake.
+At the conclusion of Part 1, I posited that logic and experience dictates there must be a thing or person at the top of the hierarchy of beautiful and desirable things which our human nature compels us to seek; a most beautiful and most desirable form that exists for its own sake.
 I call that perfect form God.

 Perfect means 'flawless or faultless, without practical or theoretical improvement.'
 Being flawless means having no shortfalls.
 Faultless means having no mistakes.
 Without improvement means being in need of, or want of, nothing; being fully complete; finished.
 Fully complete means God is lacking nothing.
 It also means He doesn't change.
 He doesn't need to become anything, so growing and decaying, progress and decline, simply don't apply to him.

 Growing is a process of becoming more fully complete, which is unnecessary for God.
 Already being "fully complete" means there's no more that God needs.
-Some things, in the process of growing become more fully the thing they began as; for example, an apple that grew from a tree and eventually becomes one.
-For other things, growth means becoming an entirely different thing; for example an immobile egg that changes to a crawling larva (caterpillar) that becomes flying adult butterfly.
+Some things, in the process of growing, become more fully the thing they began as; for example, an apple that grew from a tree and eventually becomes one.
+For other things, growing means becoming an entirely different thing; for example an immobile egg that changes into a crawling larva (caterpillar) that becomes flying adult butterfly.
 These types of change also don't apply to God, who, already being perfect, has no need to become something other than what, or who, He is.

 Perfect things don't decay.
 Decay is the process of changing from a superior to an inferior condition; declining in excellence.
 Logic and the laws of science preclude a thing from being perfect and simultaneously less than perfect.
-Things cannot be both superior and at the same time moving toward inferiority, or fully complete while it's becoming less than fully complete.
+Things cannot be both superior and at the same time moving toward inferiority, or fully complete while becoming less than fully complete.
 Being perfect, God isn't coming or going, increasing or decreasing; he just is.